-Today, Nov.
-15, the app says “your next D opportunity is in 113 days.”
+On Nov.
+15 in Portland, the app says “your next D opportunity is in 113 days.”

 improves immunity and healthy bone building, protects against cancer and diabetes, regulates blood pressure and balances inflammation that’s thought to be a primary underlying cause of many debilitating chronic diseases.

 What to do through the winter?
-If you can’t get a break to the tropics or the southern hemisphere, recommend a simple lab test to assess your individual need and then appropriate use of a high-quality Vitamin D3 supplement.
+If you can’t get a break to the tropics or the southern hemisphere, I recommend a simple lab test to assess your individual need and then appropriate use of a high-quality Vitamin D3 supplement.

-(How much Vitamin D is enough?
+How much Vitamin D is enough?
 My reading of the research, coupled with clinical experience of myself, my colleagues and my mentors, suggests the U.S.-recommended daily values are too low.
-But seriously, testing is the best way to know what’s right for you.)
+But seriously, testing is the best way to know what’s right for you.